JordanMicahBennett/ROBOTIZE_JA/README.md

-# LIST OF AIDED INSTITUIONS
+# LIST OF AIDED INSTITUTIONS

 --